Beyonce and Jay-Z Have Finally Released the Twins' Names

-Although Beyoncé and Jay-Z's twins were born a month earlier, their names were only recently revealed on TK day.
+Although Beyoncé and Jay-Z's twins were born a month earlier, their names were only recently revealed on Friday.

 According to Beyoncé's Instagram, the names are Rumi and Sir Carter, two handles that are definitely unique enough to keep company with the likes of Blue Ivy.